nyetwurk/ecuxplot/README.md

 **Problem**: With the filter on, I don't see anything!

-**Solution**: The filter option searches for a WOT run of a certain length in 3rd gear.
-If you don't meet that criterion, you won't see any data if you enable the filter.
+**Solution**: The filter now uses acceleration-based filtering to find valid acceleration runs.
+If you don't meet the criteria, you won't see any data.

+- Use **"Options → Show Filter Debug Panel"** to see exactly why data points are being filtered out
 - Adjust filter parameters in "Options → Configure filter" menu
+- Check minimum acceleration threshold (default: 100 RPM/s)
 - Ensure you're logging gear and accelerator pedal position
 - Check that your run starts low enough and has sufficient RPM range
+- Use **"Options → Show Debug Logs"** to see detailed filter analysis
 - If problems persist, post your log file for assistance

 ### Performance Calculations